Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

     ![Edit offer](../../Assets/Screenshots/POS/Management/Customizing/PriceGroupOffer.png "[Edit offer]")

-3. Scroll down to the attribute you have created, see [Create the POS price group attributes](#create-the-pos-price-group-attributes).
+3. Scroll down to the attribute you have created.

 4. Enter the price.